openfisca/openfisca-doc/source/simulate/profile-simulation.md

 # How to profile the performance of a simulation

-Your simulation is way too slow and you want to know why?
-We've got you coverred! :)
+Your simulation is way too slow, and you want to know why?
+We've got you covered! :)

 Since [34.4.0](https://github.com/openfisca/openfisca-core/pull/895) you can generate a time performance flame graph in a web page to view the time taken by every calculation in a simulation.